Keegan-Evans/practical-ethical-hacking/users_priviliges.md

 The first place string of letters at the beginning tells you if it is a file or directory:
-- -: a file
+- - : a file
-- d: a directory
+- d : a directory

 The three groups of three places tells about file permissions.
 The groups are as follows: